joelbarton-io/LS170/0_study_guide/http_request_response.md

 | 5xx | server error | internal server error; a generic server-side error |

-## what is meant by 'state' in the context of the web?  how does HTTP simulate state?
+## what is meant by 'state' in the context of the web?

 - a "stateful" application is one which retains client data from the activities of a past session

-- _"HTTP is stateless, but not sessionless"_

 - _"HTTP is a stateless protocol; each cycle is independent of the one before and the one that came after"_
   - stateless protocols like `http` are _resilient_, _fast_, and _flexible_